Reading time: 13 minutes

 On 25 December 1941, following heavy casualties and the inability to repel the Japanese forces, the British Governor of Hong Kong, Sir Mark Young, surrendered the territory to the Japanese.
 This marked the end of British rule in Hong Kong and the beginning of a brutal occupation lasting three and a half years.

-After the surrender, the Japanese established prisoner of war camps in both Hong Kong and the New Territories.
+After the surrender, the Japanese established prisoner of war camps in Hong Kong.
 These camps primarily held Allied soldiers, including those from Britain, Canada, India, and other nations who had been captured during the battle.
 The conditions in these camps were harsh, with inadequate food, medical care, and rampant abuse by the Japanese captors.

 One of the most infamous POW camps in Hong Kong was the Sham Shui Po Camp in Kowloon, where thousands of Allied prisoners endured extreme deprivation and mistreatment.
-The New Territories also had several POW camps, such as the Argyle Street Camp and the North Point Camp, where similar atrocities were committed.
+Hong Kong island and the Kowloon Peninsula had several other POW camps, such as the Argyle Street Camp and the North Point Camp, where similar atrocities were committed.
 The civilian internment camp was located at Stanley.

 Many prisoners and internees faced forced labour, torture, and execution, enduring immense physical and psychological hardships during their captivity.
 It was not until the end of the war in 1945 that they were liberated by Allied forces, marking the end of their ordeal.